RationAI/xopat/modules/webgl/README.md

  - ``use_channel[X]`` for specific index X in `dataReferences` (e.g. for second element, set `use_channel1` to override)

 ### webGLWrapper.js
-The main file, definition of `WebGLModule` class, handles all the visualiser-specific functionality, uses GlContextFactory to obtain an instance (GlContext) that renders the data.
+The main file, definition of `WebGLModule` class, handles all the visualizer-specific functionality, uses GlContextFactory to obtain an instance (GlContext) that renders the data.

 ### webGLContext.js
 Includes GlContextFactory definition and its default subclass that implements `getContext()` and returns either `WebGL20` or `WebGL10` that behave as a `State` pattern, providing either WebGL 2.0 (if supported) or WebGL 1.0 (fallback) functionality respectively.